Amazon Comprehend now supports asynchronous processing along with larger document sizes

 Amazon Comprehend is a natural language processing (NLP) service that uses machine learning to find insights and relationships in text.
-Starting today, customers have the option to analyze a collection of documents stored in an Amazon S3 bucket using the new asynchronous job service.
-This is in addition to the single and multiple document synchronous calls to the REST API already available, giving you a variety of options that best fit your applications’ needs.
+Starting today, you have the option to analyze a collection of documents stored in an Amazon S3 bucket using our new asynchronous job service.
+This is in addition to single and multiple document synchronous calls to the REST API — giving you a variety of options that best fit your applications needs.

 Read the Amazon Comprehend documentation to learn how you can get started with asynchronous processing operations.

 Binny Peh is a Sr. Product Marketing Manager for AWS machine learning solutions.
 In her spare time, she indulges in too much television and is an aspiring foodie.
 Binny’s glass is always half-full, and she believes in the power of positive thinking.